candlebrae/pluralnotes/README.md

 Pluralnotes is written in Python 3.
 It works on Linux and Windows for certain, and should theoretically run on MacOS as well.
 You can download the latest executables <a href="https://github.com/candlebrae/pluralnotes/releases">here</a>.

+If you're an Arch Linux or Arch-based Linux user, you can also get <a href="https://aur.archlinux.org/packages/pluralnotes-bin/">PluralNotes on the AUR.</a>

 If you'd like, it can be run from source with <code>python (path to pluralnotesapp.py)</code>.
 Make sure all three .py files are in the same directory!
 It requires the colorama module for adding color on the command line; if you don't have the colorama module installed, you can install it with pip via <code>pip install colorama</code>.
 All other modules should be contained within Python's default installation.